 Here's how to use WalletConnect on both mobile and desktop Dapps:

 1. Open a compatible Dapp

 Find the Dapp you want to use, either on your desktop or mobile browser.
 An example application to try out WalletConnect is available at https://example.walletconnect.org/

 2. Connect Your Wallet...

 Nearly all Dapps on Ethereum now have an option to 'Connect your Wallet', or similar.
-After you select this option, you will be able to connect via WalletConnect if the Dapp supports it.
+Use your wallet and select this option.
+You will be able to connect via WalletConnect if the Dapp supports it.